 - increasing our contribution to programs that empower women and increase their access to a wide range of safe family planning options;

-- increasing our overseas aid budget to 0.7% of GNI;
+- increasing our overseas aid budget to a minimum of 0.7% of GNI;

 - ensuring that overseas aid to the world's poorest, which often include women, is focussed on clean water and sanitation, education and high quality accessible health services, including sexual and reproductive health services;

 - community debate about population, acknowledging that there are complex issues involved in population policy, including:

 - limits to unsustainable growth and resource use;

 - the survival of other species and ecosystems;

 - women's rights, and especially education and access to family planning;

 - the inequitable distribution of wealth and power.